hartleybrody/flask-boilerplate/readme.md

 You can install redis using [the project's Quickstart instructions](https://redis.io/topics/quickstart).

-Or, if you're on macOs with homebrew, you can simply run
+Or, if you're on macOS with homebrew, you can simply run

     brew install redis